khamidou/khamidou.github.io/_drafts/sales-page-teardown-snappy.markdown

 [Snappy](https://besnappy.com/) is a customer support webapp.
 It targets small to medium-sized companies.

-# Introduction
+## Introduction

 <img src="/images/snappy_teardown/1.png" class="img-responsive" />

 This is the first thing you see about snappy.
 The design is quite minimalist, but there are links to all the important pages, including my favorite one, the login page.[^loginpage]

 The tagline is clear and direct.
 There's even a testimonial from one of their customers, and his picture.
 It's always reassuring to see an app is used by real persons.
-The quote could be a little better though:
+This is a nitpick but the quote itself is a little too non-specific for my taste:

 _"Snappy allows us to get rid of all of the problems of email"_.

-This is awfully non-specific.
-Email has a lot of problems.[^abtests]
+Sure, email has a lot of problems, but does Snappy solve mine?
+The role of the first screen is to make the reader read the rest of the page.
+Opening with a quote about a very specific problem of email support (e.g: the number of dropped support emails before and after snappy) would make the copy much more compelling.[^abtests]

+## Story

 The next screen shows a small screenshot of Snappy followed by four paragraphs of sales text.
 It's a _very good idea_ to tease us with this image before getting to the wall of text.